-The Ninth Annual Sonny Sixkiller Husky Golf Classic presented by Wilder Auto Center will feature the strongest field of celebrities yet on Friday, July 26, at the Cedars at Dungeness Golf Course.
+The Tenth Annual Sonny Sixkiller Husky Golf Classic presented by Wilder Auto Center will feature the strongest field of celebrities yet on Friday, July 30th, at the Cedars at Dungeness Golf Course.

-Other major sponsors include: Irwin Dental Center, Next Door Gastropub, Lakeside Industries and Swinerton Builders.
+Other major sponsors include: Irwin Dental Center, Lakeside Industries and Swinerton Builders.

 Sixkiller was the dynamic quarterback who turned around the Husky football program, and led the nation in passing in 1970.
 He also was featured on the cover of Sports Illustrated October 4, 1971.
 "We are delighted to be a part of this tournament – we think it is the premier sporting event on the Peninsula," said Jerry Allen, the CEO of Seven Cedars Casino.
 "We have been very fortunate to partner with Sonny for the past 12 years."

 He has lined up a who's who list of over 30 Husky legends to play in the tournament, including former Huskies Bob Schloredt, Marques Tuiasosopo, Damon Huard, Robin Earl and Steve Emtman.
 Also participating will be former Port Angeles High School player Scott Jones, who is the only Roughrider to have played in the NFL, that coming after a successful career as a tight end and offensive tackle at Washington.

 "I've always wanted to set up a tournament to showcase the legacy of University of Washington sports, especially football," said Sixkiller.
 "I am extremely pleased to be able to work with the Jamestown S'Klallam Tribe once again and am happy that it will benefit the Olympic Medical Center Foundation."